 Retirement

-Participating Generators that wish to retire or mothball their entire Generating Unit(s), (make unavailable on a permanent or long term basis), must communicate their intent to the CAISO and Participating TO in writing to ensure that the CAISO will 1) consider and assess the request, which will be made public information and posted under the Planning tab on the Reliability Requirements page of the CAISO website, and 2) assess that they are able to retain the Generating Unit’s Full Capacity Deliverability Status (FCDS) or Partial Capacity Deliverability Status (PCDS) as elements of Resource Adequacy (RA) and CAISO Net Qualifying Capacity (NQC), when desired.
+Participating Generators that wish to retire or mothball their entire Generating Unit(s), (make unavailable on a permanent or long term basis), must communicate their intent to the CAISO and Participating TO in writing to ensure that the CAISO will 1) consider and assess the request, which will be made public and posted under the Planning tab on the Reliability Requirements page of the CAISO website, and 2) assess that they are able to retain the Generating Unit’s Full Capacity Deliverability Status (FCDS) or Partial Capacity Deliverability Status (PCDS) as elements of Resource Adequacy (RA) and CAISO Net Qualifying Capacity (NQC), when desired.
 Generating Units that have expired or terminated Generator Interconnection Agreements (GIA) by default will fall under Scenario 3 (Permanent Retirement, release of Deliverability), described below.
 The scenarios for retiring or mothballing a Generating Unit are:

 Scenario 1: Repowering / Entered Queue.
 Participating Generators that wish to retire a Generating Unit and retain the Generating Unit’s Deliverability status and has either: